Obtaining Information about Cases

-Registering for Email Announcements through CM/ECF
+Registering for Email Notifications through CM/ECF

-The court also makes it possible for journalists and interested members of the public to register for so-called "Special Mailing Group (SMG)" accounts within the court's the electronic filing system.
+The court also makes it possible for journalists and interested members of the public to register for so-called "Special Mailing Group (SMG)" accounts within the court's electronic filing system.
 With SMG registration, it is possible to sign up for Notices of Electronic Filing ("NEFs") in particular cases.
 Visit the ECF website for more information and registration instructions.

 Once you have registered for NEFs in a particular case, you will receive notification via email that a document is available to be viewed electronically via PACER.

 - Who was served with electronic (e-mail) notice of the filing electronically